StevenBlack/intl/readme.md

 * class `cINTLCurrency` makes many input fields read-only when the data is in a converted state.

-The default exchange rate for all currencies is 1.00.
+The default exchange rate for all currencies is `1.00`.

-With the cINTLCurrency class that ships with INTL, you assign currency conversion factors to different currencies.
+With the `cINTLCurrency` class that ships with INTL, you assign currency conversion factors to different currencies.
 By default the conversion factor used by the Currency strategy is `1.00`.

 If you need time-dependent currency conversions, you can subclass cINTLCurrency to do anything you need it to do, such as lookups.